Introduction

 Decoration:

-Last but not least, personalizing your workspace with decorative items like books, vases, pictures, and artifacts adds an aesthetic touch to your tiny office and will make it feel more relaxed and cozy!
+Decoration adds an aesthetic touch to your tiny office and will make it feel more relaxed and cozy!

 It can make your workspace more enjoyable and reflective of your personality.
 However, don’t overdo it and clutter up your workspace completely. 🙂